 Real estate owned by MIT adjacent to Kendall Square still offers significant opportunities for further development of this area.
-The MIT Investment Management Company (MITIMCo) has developed preliminary plans for these properties that hope to enliven the area.
-While there is no specific project planned at the moment, the proposal calls for 1,100,000 s.f. of new office and lab development, as well as both new housing and retail near the MBTA station.
-The MIT plans would create retail amenities, cultural opportunities and public spaces that would foster collaboration and a more dynamic social community among these companies.
+The MIT Investment Management Company (MITIMCo) has developed preliminary plans for several properties in close proximity to the Kendall Square MBTA station, which will enliven the area.
+While there is no specific project planned at the moment, the proposal calls for a zoning change to allow 1,000,000 s.f. of commercial office and lab development, as well as both new housing and retail near the MBTA station.

+The MIT plan would create retail amenities, cultural opportunities, and public spaces that would foster collaboration and strengthen the connection between academic research and industry.
 To guide this proposal and to address the long standing desire to create a true center to the area, the City has undertaken an in-depth planning process to create a vision future development around Kendall Square and to address the infrastructure needed to support that development.
 The area under review extends along the Main Street corridor, where additional parcels await redevelopment, and ends in Central Square.
-The process will be completed during the summer of 2012.
+The process will be completed in 2013.